abegong/did_you_miss_me/README.md

 TDD-lite: not (yet) fully testing all of the API surface area.
 Instead, I've been testing classes and methods as I've discovered bugs, refactored them, or described them in documentation.

 ## Todo
-* Rewrite abc.py docstring for "Plans"
-    * Suss out the difference between MyClass() and MyClass.create() and document guidance on when to use which one.
-* Deprecate Plans class (?)

 * Create `DataframeMissingnessModifier.modify` and think through syntax + APIs for `DataModifier` classes.
     * api.missify_dataframe -> DataframeMissingnessModifier.modify